wsphd/csun-hpc/README.md

 * [Multi-user, interactive notebooks (including R, Python, Julia, etc.)]<https://jupyter.org/hub>

-* CSU Technology Infrastructure for Exploration ("TIDE")
+* The Partnership for Establishing a California Interactive Computing Open Resource ("CAL-ICOR")
-  * _governance_: funded by NSF, provisioned by Cloudbank, managed/supported by UC Berkeley
+  * _governance_: funded by NSF, provisioned by Cloudbank, managed by 2i2c, supported by UC Berkeley
   * _hardware_: basic access
   * _software_: R/RStudio, Python, Shiny, Linux terminal, generic notebooks
   * _log in_: Select "California State University, Northridge" and then log in is via CILOGON (just log in as usual)